nuwrldnf8r/earthstream_milestone2/README.md

 ## Backend code

-Backend code can be found in `
+Backend code can be found in `/canister`.
+There is also some minimal traning data

 ## Field Pilot Learnings